matteozambon89/trailpack-swagger/README.md

 ### Contribute in what matters

-- [ ] Compatibility with TrailsJS 2.x
+- [x] Compatibility with TrailsJS 2.x
 - [ ] Test the support of hapi.js
 - [ ] Test the support of Sequelize
+- [ ] Generate Swagger Endpoints from TrailsJS Routes
 - [ ] Swagger Editor to generate Models and Footprint APIs from a JSON

 ## Did you like my work?